weiyueli7/minimal-mistakes/_pages/advice.md

 toc_sticky: true
 ---

 Having grown up at UCSD, many upperclassmen have shaped my journey.
 Now, I want to give back by sharing my experiences and guidance.
-I used to spend countless hours searching past course websites, syllabi, cheatsheets, and other resources at UCSD.
-To streamline this, I've centralized all my UCSD resources here for anyone seeking similar information.
-I hope you find my [advice](#advice) and [resources](#resources) useful.
+If you are an undergraduate data science student at UCSD looking for advice and resources, please see below.

 ## Advice